One and Two

 Time Out says

-Imagine if Terrence Malick made an X-Men movie on a shoestring budget and you’ll have a decent enough sense of what director Andrew Droz Palermo has accomplished with One and Two, a contemplative supernatural drama that explores the usual blushes of teenage rebellion in a most unusual way.
+Imagine if Terrence Malick made an ‘X-Men’ movie on a shoestring budget and you’ve got a decent sense of what director Andrew Droz Palermo has accomplished this contemplative supernatural teen drama.

-Draped against the bucolic idyll of middle-American farm country, where the magic hour seems to last for most of the evening, the film introduces us to pubescent siblings Eva (Kiernan Shipka) and Zac (Timothée Chalamet), who tend to the family's chickens and wear potato-sack clothing like any normal 19th-century youths.
-But the plane they spy flying far overhead suggests that they may not be in the 19th century, and the envy with which they watch the aircraft move through the sky suggests that they’ve never been allowed to venture beyond the massive wall that rings their land like a stiff collar.
-We’re never told who built the barrier—all signs point to the kids’ violently domineering father (Grant Bowler)—but it soon becomes obvious why: Eva and Zac can teleport to any place they can see.
+Set in idyllic middle-American farm country, the film introduces us to teenage brother and sister Zac (Timothée Chalamet) and Eva (Kiernan Shipka), who tend to the family’s chickens and wear potato-sack clothing like any normal nineteenth-century kids.
+But the plane they spy flying overhead suggests that they may not be in the nineteenth-century, and the envy with which they watch the aircraft move through the sky suggests that they’ve never been allowed to venture beyond the massive wall that rings their land like a stiff collar.
+We’re never told who built the barrier – all signs point to the kids’ violently domineering father (Grant Bowler) – but it soon becomes obvious why: Eva and Zac can teleport to any place they can see.

 Cast and crew